jakobjassmann/ecodes-dk-lidar/dklidar/readme.md

 gather_logs | Gathers logs for a tile after a porcessing step is completed.

 ### points.py
-Functions for porcessing pointcloud data
+Functions for procesing pointcloud data

 Function | Description
 --- | ---